p-lr/TrekMe/Readme.md

 ### <a name="TOC-The-hard-way"></a>Manual map creation - the hard way

+If you own a paper map, just scan it, then prepare it to use inside TrekMe (see below).
+It also works if you have a huge single image (several Gb), as TrekMe is designed to work with arbitrary map size.
+The only limitation is the memory available on your device (smartphone, tablet).

-In this mode, basic understanding of localisation on a map is required.
-However, efforts are made to make this app as easy to use as possible.
+However, it's definitely not easy to create a map using this method, as basic understanding of localisation on a map is required.
+If you can, prefer the first method (area selection).

 It is advised to be familiar with the following terms:
 [Map projection](https://en.wikipedia.org/wiki/Map_projection),